ja-nina/CO/Readme.md

 Evaluation of a solution works by simulating

 ## Simple approach
 For a simple program, we decided to use preprocessing of the data.
-It works by
+It is also used in comples approach, so it will be explained there.

 ## Complex approach